Attacked!!: Critical appraisal

 The film's ending, in which the attacker's identity remains a mystery, has generated the most polarizing comment from critics.
 Some consider this a suspenseful, unusual plot strategy, while others dismiss it as teasing the audience.
 In their Japanese Cinema Encyclopedia: The Sex Films, the Weissers write, "the unsettling nature of this denouement generates considerably more tension than the standard thriller, as the viewer can't shake the feeling that the story hasn't ended at all.
 The fear continues long after the credits insist it's The End".

 The Weissers judge Attacked!! to be a step back in the brutality Hasebe portrayed in his "offensively appalling" Rape!
 13th Hour (1977), writing, "The film is still deplorable, but not nearly as repulsive as the former notorious entry".
 Allmovie also notes that this film is less extreme than Rape!
 13th Hour, but that Hasebe nevertheless creates tension through the suspenseful plot.
 Of the attacker never being revealed, Allmovie comments, "The ending feels a bit like a cheat to those viewers attempting to guess the rapist's identity, but the film holds together as a solid thriller nonetheless".

-Availability
+Release

 Attacked!! was released theatrically in Japan on February 4, 1978.

+Home media

 It was released on DVD in Japan on March 24, 2006, as part of Geneon's third wave of Nikkatsu Roman Porno series.